oforfamar/scripts/README.md

 # scripts

-A public list of scripts
+A public list of scripts for ease of life